 “Great, but how much will a website cost me?”

 Not catching on, huh?
 Ok, here’s the short answer.
 I don’t know what it’s going to cost you because I don’t know what you want.
 I will give you one really simple guideline to live by though.
 If you don’t have $1,000 to budget, please find it before you call.
-If you think about it logically, that’s a maximum of 13.33 hours of my time.
+If you think about it logically, that’s about 9 hours of my time.
 That can get you a custom design with some decent graphic design and a couple pages with some text.
 I imagine you were wanting a lot more than that, right?
 On another note, it has been my experience that people who are really good negotiators and convince me to do their site for a few hundred dollars are also the ones who won’t sign a contract with a scope of work and argue that all the crap I said I wouldn’t do for their shitty price was included and it ends up taking all my time until I want to die.

 “What if I need lots of stuff done every month?”

 You’re in luck.
 I can be bought.
 Cheap.
 Well, not really cheap, but I do offer my services on retainer.

 I do retainers on a three month contract to start.
 After the first three months we usually know each other pretty well and can tweak it as necessary.
 After the initial period I much prefer a twelve month contract, but can be talked into six months.
 More info is available here.

 Retainers make sense for you in several ways.